Applies to: Exchange Server 2013, Exchange Online

-- All Groups This address list contains all mail-enabled groups in your organization.
-Mail-enabled groups are groups of recipients that are created to expedite the mass sending of email messages and other information.
+All Distribution Lists This address list contains mail-enabled groups, such as mail-enabled security groups, distribution groups and dynamic distribution groups in your organization.
+Mail-enabled groups are lists of recipients that are created to expedite the mass sending of email messages and other information.
 When an email message is sent to a mail-enabled group, all members of that list receive a copy of the message.
 To learn more about mail-enabled groups, see Recipients.

-- Public Folders This address list contains all public folders in your organization.
+Public Folders This address list contains all public folders in your organization.
 Access permissions determine who can view and use the folders.
 Public folders are stored on computers running Exchange.
-For more information about public folders in Exchange 2013, see Public Folders.
-For more information about public folders in Exchange Online, see Public Folders in Exchange Online.
+For more information about public folders in Exchange 2013, see Public folders.
+For more information about public folders in Exchange Online, see Public folders in Office 365 and Exchange Online.

 An Exchange organization can contain thousands of recipients.
 If you compile all your recipients in the default address lists, those lists could become quite large.
 To prevent this, you can create custom address lists to help users in your organization find what they are looking for more easily.